lsst-sqre/sqr-097/index.md

 for the initial implementation, with a backup plan to use TABLEDATA if BINARY2 is not feasible, and a longer-term goal of moving to VOTable-in-parquet once it is ready.

+## Datatypes

+We need to ensure that we maintain the data type integrity throughout the data flow.
+In terms of the VOTable field metadata,0 the source of truth will be the TAP service which will provide the VOTable wrapper that includes the fields to the qserv adapter.
+The qserv adapter service will then inject the data stream, leaving the field metadata as-is which will ensure consistency of the field metadata.

+In terms of the conversion of row data, the process we use is that we pass in the field metadata as a json object with our request to the adapter, which in turn maintains a simple mapping of IVOA datatype to MySQL (QServ) type, and uses this to collect the results from the sql client into python primitive types, and then serializes them into a BINARY2 stream using those types.

+We've collected a list of known types that will have to be handled through a combination of parsing the TAP_SCHEMA columns table as well as the sdm_schemas for dp02 and obscore.
+These types which we ensure will be handled are the following:

+The list of available datatypes for DP1 include:

+- char
+- long
+- double
+- float
+- boolean
+- int

+From the above, the only datatypes for which we expect to have arraysizes that are not null are those of type char.

+Note that more complex types like arrays of numerical types are not on our schedule for the initial release (DP1), but we may decide to extend our capabilities for handling these types if it becomes a requirement for future releases.

 ## 5. Kafka Topics Structure